 Pablo Soto, the author of popular peer-to-peer file-sharing software, is being sued for LOTS by the recording industry.
 Their case is that he broke the law by facilitating distribution of copyright protected material.
 While I understand the reasons they’re going after him, I can’t understand how finding him guilty would be a good outcome.

 The recording industry are just interested in shutting down the distribution of copyrighted material, which is easiest to do by closing off the channels through which it flows.
-Similarly, if we wanted no more gun fatalities we could just make it illegal to manufacture guns and I’m sure things would ‘improve’.
+Similarly, if we wanted no more gun fatalities we could just make it illegal to manufacture guns and detain people who buy complete AR-15 rifles.
 How that is an optimal outcome, though, is beyond me.
 P2P software is a very effective tool for distributing files and is increasingly used for legitimate purposes.
 Like weaponry we often hear about it when it’s being used illegally, but that’s a poor reason to prevent the creation of such useful tools.

 A rule which makes inventors liable for any foreseeable illegal use of their creation seems likely to stifle their creative urges.
 At a time when R&D is being increasingly promoted by governments as a way of boosting productivity, creating a situation which penalises inventors seems counter-productive.
 Looking at file-sharing alone, it would be easy to condemn it as solely a way to distribute porn and illegal movies and music.
 However, when making a rule we must consider the effect on other industries, too.
 I struggle to see the positives from a ruling against Pablo for anyone but the recording industry.